About the GuideThis guide is by no means all-inclusive, but it is meant to help new residents cross some basic chores

 Local GovernmentThe are elected to four-year terms.
 Meetings are the 1st and 3rd Tuesdays at 3 pm and 7 pm at the George L. Gordon, Jr., Government Center, 1300 Courthouse Road.

 SchoolsThe School Board members are elected to four-year terms.
-Meetings are the 2nd and 4th Tuesdays at the Bandy Administrative Complex, 31 Stafford Ave.
+Meetings are the 2nd Tuesday at the Bandy Administrative Complex, 31 Stafford Ave.
 Visit the Stafford County Schools website for school locations and information.

 TaxesNew residents have 30 days from the date they move into Stafford County to register with the office of the for assessment of personal property tax.
 To register complete the online Vehicle Registration Form.

 Tax due dates: